-Kelsey Mira’s passion for music can be traced back to the tender age of 7 after battling a deadly case of bacterial meningitis.
-As she recovered it became clear her short-term memory had been severely affected due to the massive swelling of her brain.
-For several years Kelsey struggled with retaining new information she learned throughout the day, especially in the classroom at school.
+Kelsey Mira’s passion for music can be traced back to the age of 7 after battling a deadly case of bacterial meningitis, which affected her short-term memory.
+As she recovered, she put everything to rhythm and melody, which essentially re-wired the injured part of her brain.

-Kelsey received a full scholarship to study vocal performance at Xavier University where she continued to thrive, using the power of music in all of her subjects.
+Kelsey went on to receive a full scholarship to study vocal performance at Xavier University where she continued to thrive, using the power of music in all of her subjects.
 She became the first freshman to make it into the prestigious 8-person choir, Schola Cantorum directed by the renowned, Scot Buzza.
-She also tutored many students in music theory, which she tested out of due to high scores on the AP exam.